-I’ve recently had a few requests to share what we do here at CCV in terms of our monthly financial and overall performance reporting.
-Each month I prepare a “Leadership Team Monthly Report.”
-I’m sharing the report’s contents and a few other thoughts on reporting in today’s post.
+I’ve recently had a number of conversations with church leaders wondering about monthly financial and overall performance reporting.
+Each month I’ve prepared a “Leadership Team Monthly Report.”
+I’m sharing the report’s contents and some other thoughts on reporting in today’s post.

 I’ve written about KPMs (Key Performance Measures) and the importance of measuring results in previous posts.
 Needless to say, the monthly report includes our monthly performance data in graphical format.